Somalia is situated on the Horn of Africa and is squeezed in between Ethiopia to the west, Djibouti to the north-west, and Kenya on its south-west.

 TRANSPORT & TAXIS RISK : HIGH

-Given that Somalia has been without an effective government for 17 years, it has naturally took a toll on its roads and transportation.
+Given that Somalia has been without an effective government for 17 years, it has naturally taken a toll on its roads and transportation.
 The roads are bad, and there are only two ways to get around Somalia: buses and taxis.
-As you can imagine, neither is safe, especially buses that can get road blocked and people inside robbed, mugged or worse.
+As you can imagine, neither is safe, especially buses that can get road blocked and people inside robbed, mugged, or worse.

 PICKPOCKETS RISK : HIGH

 Crime levels are high in Somalia and this goes for both petty and violent crime.
-Expect petty crime like pickpocketing, bag snatching, camera snatching, and other forms of theft.
+Expect petty crimes like pickpocketing, bag stealing, camera stealing, and other forms of theft.
 Avoid crowded places, if you must leave your accommodation.